phundament/docs/1-introduction/features.md

 ### Code

 - minimalistic, environment variables based configuration
-- Docker support, runs on PHP 5 or PHP 7
+- Docker support, runs on *PHP* 5 or 7
+- Support for efficient building and testing on *GitLab CI*

 ### Frontend